Joseph Wambaugh

-Joseph Aloysius Wambaugh, Jr. (born January 22, 1937), is a best-selling American writer known for his fictional and nonfictional accounts of police work in the United States.
-Several of his early novels were set in Los Angeles and its surroundings and featured Los Angeles police officers as protagonists.
-He has been nominated for four Edgar Awards (winning three), and was named a Grand Master by the Mystery Writers of America.
+Joseph Aloysius Wambaugh Jr. (January 22, 1937 – February 28, 2025) was an American writer known for his fictional and nonfictional accounts of police work in the United States.
+Many of his novels are set in Los Angeles and its surroundings and feature Los Angeles police officers as protagonists.
+He won three Edgar Awards, and was named a Grand Master by the Mystery Writers of America.

 Early life

-The son of a police officer, Wambaugh was born in East Pittsburgh, Pennsylvania.
-He joined the U.S. Marine Corps at age 17 and married at 18.
-Wambaugh is of Irish and German descent.
+Wambaugh was born in East Pittsburgh, Pennsylvania, on January 22, 1937, the son of Anne (Malloy) and Joseph Aloysius Wambaugh, a police officer.
+His family moved to Fontana, California, when he was a teenager.
+He graduated from Chaffey High School in Ontario, California.
+He joined the U.S. Marine Corps at age 17 and married Dee Allsup at 18.
+Wambaugh was of Irish and German descent.

 Police career

 Wambaugh received an associate of arts degree from Chaffey College and joined the Los Angeles Police Department (LAPD) in 1960.
 He served for 14 years, rising from patrolman to detective sergeant.
 He also attended Cal State Los Angeles, where he earned BA and MA degrees.
+While serving on the force Wambaugh was partnered with Richard E. Kalk whom Wambaugh would later put in his movies, including The Onion Field and The New Centurions.
+After retiring Kalk went on to found the LAPD Museum in Los Angeles, and a writer himself publishing a collection of Nick Blaine Mysteries, starting with Measured Deception in 2024.